 A senior MoF official expressed frustration at the lack of political will in cabinet to tackle this wastage by issuing clearer policy directions.
 The dominant market LPG suppliers are Petronas and Petron.

 The Auditor General office also made a point that during their investigations into the three year period of 2015 to 2017, many requested accounts, data, documents and agreements were unavailable for the audit.

 PAC will continue our hearings on this matter in the coming weeks and months, but it is somewhat clear that an urgent political policy decision needs to be made by the prime minister and his cabinet.
-Otherwise taxpayers will continue to lose RM600 million a year and 40% of the subdidized gas will be wrongly utilised by businesses.
+Otherwise taxpayers will continue to lose RM600 million a year and 40% of the subsidized gas will be wrongly utilized by businesses.